Skip to content

 7 / 10

 It's also a car that makes you feel good about yourself, with a reasonably luxurious interior and dazzling infotainment tech that looks sharp and works well.
-The suspension is a tad firm at low speeds, however, and the asking price is dangerously close to £50,000 new.
+The suspension is a tad firm at low speeds, however, and the asking price of a top-spec car is dangerously close to £50,000 new.

 What we like: